dhong639/CarsonsVillage_Website-Upgrade/nodejs-postgresql/README.md

 These are test scripts of the PostgreSQL database server using NodeJS and Express with a simple REST API.

+The tutorial used to implement this was: https://medium.com/dailyjs/node-js-postgresql-tutorial-7a19d945767f

 **To set this up on your PC:**
 1. Add these files to your PC
 2. Run the command: npm install